zzwu29/jetson_setup/README.md

 # jetson_setup

-The following commands were tested on Jetson Xavier Nx with Ubuntu 20.04.
+The following commands were tested on Jetson Orin/Xavier Nx with Ubuntu 20.04.

 ## jetpack version
 ```sh